mspnp/aks-secure-baseline/03-aad.md

 1. Log in to the tenant where Kubernetes Cluster API authorization will be associated with.

    Capture the Azure AD Tenant ID that will be associated with your cluster's Kubernetes RBAC for Cluster API access.
+This is _typically_ the same tenant as your Azure RBAC, see [Azure AD tenant selection](#Azure-AD-tenant-selection) above for more details.
+However, if you do not have access to manage Azure AD groups and permissions, you may create a temporary tenant specifically for this walkthrough so that you're not blocked at this point.

    ```bash
    az login -t <Replace-With-ClusterApi-AzureAD-TenantId> --allow-no-subscriptions